rr326/ha_ll_notify/README.md

 These are just a bit more complicated.
 See **Actions** below, and read about the parameters on the [AlertifyJS website](https://alertifyjs.com/). ll_notify will simply pass through `service_data` to Alertify.

 ## Automations
 You can send notifications in an automation.
 Click "ADD ACTION" and select "Call service".
 As Service, select one of the services mentioned above.
 As Service data, type something like "message: Test success".
-Finally, click the three buttons in the top right corner and select "Run" to see the result.
+Finally, save and click the three buttons in the top right corner, then select "Run" to see the result.

 ## Actions / "callbacks"